INFORMATION FOR VISITORS

 Closures, Postponements and Program Changes

-Fort Lee is taking appropriate protection measures to keep service members, families, civilian employees and others safe as COVID-19 spreads.
-Following is a summary of service and program changes as of April 7, 2020:
+Fort Lee is taking appropriate protection measures to keep service members, families, civilian employees and others safe during the COVID-19 pandemic.
+Following are important service and program notices as of July 21, 2021:

 Army Community Service

 ACS will resume normal walk-in services as of July 1.
 Customers should continue using the Family Resource Center Annex entrance (side of building closest to C Avenue) until then.
 Telephonic assistance is available at 804-734-6381 or 734-6388.